 - Take photos with your cell phone camera, showing the condition that caused you to fall.

 - Get medical help immediately.
 If necessary, have someone call an ambulance.
 Tell the doctor and ER personnel where you fell and how the fall occurred.

 - Save your clothing or footwear worn at the time of the fall, without cleaning it.

-- Contact a skilled Dallas-Fort Worth personal injury attorney who specializes in premises liability cases.
+- Contact a skilled Dallas-Fort Worth slip and fall attorney who specializes in premises liability cases.

 - Do not give a recorded statement to an insurance adjuster or company representative and do not sign any medical authorizations, releases, or other documents unless your attorney instructs you to do so.